status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 ### What happens I lose my signing key?

-TODO: This should first recommend the key to be regenerated from the withdrwal key (see below).
-      If the user have lost their withdrawal key as well, explain that they will be eventually booted from the network and 16 ETH will be transfered to their withdrawal address (as long as it's specified).

 If the signing key is lost, the validator can no longer propose or attest.

-Over time, the validator's balance will decrease as he or she is punished for not participating in the consensus process.
-When the validator's balance reaches 16 ETH, he or she will be automatically exited from the validator pool.

 However, all is not lost.
 Assuming validators derive their keys using [EIP2334](https://eips.ethereum.org/EIPS/eip-2334) (as per the default onboarding flow) then **validators can always recalculate their signing key from their withdrawal key**.

-The 16 ETH can then be withdrawn, with the withdrawal key, after a delay of around a day.

-Note that this delay can be longer if many others are exiting or being kicked out at the same time.

 ### What happens if I lose my withdrawal key?